|#6.8 - A Little Bit of Give & Take - An Interview with Christopher Routh|

 About 4 years ago I was directing a small cabaret on the London fringe with some actors who also have day jobs and one actor told me he knew me from somewhere but couldn't remember where from.
 One day it clicked and the following day he brought me the booklet that accompanies the video.
 His day job?
 Schoolteacher.
 He said he'd bung on the video if he couldn't think of anything else to do.
 I still have the booklet (which includes the full transcript of the episode) to this day.

-Q. Would you consider yourself a fan of Minder?
+Q. Were you a Minder fan too?

-A. Of course I was a fan of Minder!
+Of course I was a fan of Minder!
 It was part of my staple diet of TV when I was a teenager.
 I was also a big fan of The Sweeney.
 I did follow it up to the end with Gary Webster taking over although for sentimental reasons I preferred it when Dennis Waterman was the man.
 He's a tough act to follow but I think Gary Webster did the job very well, but somehow it was the relationship between Waterman and Cole that was the spark.

 Q. Where else can we see you in action and what current projects are you working on?
 What are you involved in when you are not acting?

-A. The easiest answer here is look up Christopher Routh at imdb.com - I played a Russian submariner in a film called K-19 The Widowmaker.
+The easiest answer here is look up Christopher Routh at imdb.com - I played a Russian submariner in a film called K-19 The Widowmaker.
 I have a small but significant role in that film - working with Harrison Ford and Liam Neeson.
 I've also been in a couple of religious epics for NBC television - Mary Mother of Jesus where I play John the Baptist and In the Beginning where I play an Egyptian alongside Christopher Lee.

 After the Minder experience I went back to college, finished my A'Levels and went to University in 1986.
 After that I went to drama school here in London and to be honest with you, I've had a difficult time carving out a career.
 It's been very sporadic and at the moment I'm temping here in London.
 I'm currently working at Great Ormond Street Hospital in their fundraising department.
 I've also directed some plays here in London on the fringe and I was co-founder of a theatre company called The Permanent Transients.
 Alas we are no more.
 However, I'm still hopeful and I still send my CV off to casting directors and theatres hoping for a job!